slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'When you're in jail, a good friend will be trying to bail you out.
 A best friend will be in the cell next to you saying, «Damn, that was fun».' -- Groucho Marx*

-> *'Anybody can sympathise with the sufferings of a friend, but it requires a very fine nature to sympathise with a friend's success.' -- Oscar Wilde*
+> *'Anybody can sympathise with the sufferings of a friend, but it requires a very fine nature to sympathise with a friend’s success.' -- Oscar Wilde*

 ### On family